 The only models that outperformed the Naïve model are that OLS Linear Regression Model and the Lasso Linear Regression Model.
 The OLS model has an Adj-R2 of 0.9227 for the test data set which is well about the Adj-R2 for the Naïve model at 0.8830.
 However, when reviewing the model summary for the linear model the intercept, the coefficient for the Unemployment Gap and the coefficient for the Real Interest rate were not statistically significant.
 A detailed review of the model summary is captured in Appendix A.

-The Lasso Linear Regression model had a slightly lower Adj-R2 at 0.9226; however, it was higher than the Naïve Model.
+The Lasso Linear Regression model had a slightly lower Adj-R2 at 0.9226.
+However, it was higher than the Naïve Model.
 Interestingly, the Federal Funds Effective Rate (t-1) has the highest coefficient by a factor of 10, and the Inflation Gap has a coefficient roughly two times the size of the coefficient for the Unemployment Gap